-Japanese steakhouse ginger sauce for dipping meat, vegetables, or eating with fried rice.
-Tastes just like the ginger sauce you eat at Japanese restaurants.
+Japanese steakhouse ginger sauce for dipping meat and vegetables, or eating with fried rice.
+It tastes just like the ginger sauce you eat at Japanese restaurants.
 Just 5 ingredients and done in under 5 minutes!

+It’s a very popular sauce.
 I know I’m not alone in this.
-My mother does it too and when others at the table hear us request this, they ask the same thing!
+My mother does it too and when others at the table hear us request this, they ask the same thing.

-We dip everything into it – the shrimp, chicken, steak, vegetables, fried rice, you name it.
-It’s the best meat sauce and it would also make a great marinade.
+We dip everything into it including shrimp, chicken, steak, and vegetables, and pour it on our Teppanyaki fried rice, you name it.
+It’s a great dipping sauce and it would also make a delicious marinade.

 - Diced Yellow Onion